zqfang/haplomap/haplomap/README.md

 ### 1. Construct variant panel

-**WARNING**: If you use GATK pipeline, you have to subset SNP or Indel first, and then do the filtering by yourself.
-Haplomap `convert` only filter variants from BCFtools output.
+**WARNING**: If you use GATK pipeline, you have to filter and subset SNP or Indel first.
+Haplomap `convert` work best with variants from BCFtools output.

 SNPs
 ```shell